hayasilin/github-search-ios/README.md

   - Implement incremental search
   - Use pure URLSession to fulfill API request
   - Implement API request throttling
+  - Use Operation to hanle network image without using third party libries

 - Githu API used by the project:
   - https://docs.github.com/en/rest/reference/search